CryptapeHackathon/The-Genuine-Champion/docs/_coverpage.md

 > An easy cross-platform transaction signing solution

-* Easy signing process via QR code.
+* Easy signing via QR code
-* One private key only, encrypted and offlined
 * Supports both Nervos AppChain and Ethereum
+* Private key is stored in Neuron only, encrypted and offlined
+* Quick integration with your project

 [GitHub](https://github.com/CryptapeHackathon/The-Genuine-Champion)